fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 y.hello; // world
 {{< /highlight >}}

-## Combining Objects
+## Combine Objects

-But what if we want to clone an object? `Object.assign` allows us to copy an object's properties and create a new reference.
-This means that changes to the original will not affect the clone.
+But what if we want to clone an object to create a separate reference? `Object.assign` allows us to copy an object's properties and create a new reference.
+Its properties will be copied to the new object, thus changes to the original object will not affect the clone.

 {{< highlight javascript >}}
 const original = {